 It's pretty simple!
 Purchase mechanical air purifiers – we recommend high efficiency (HEPA) filter-equipped mechanical models.
 These air purifiers can remove smaller particles of concern by forcing air through a very fine filter.
 Another plus, they don't generate ozone (1)!
-A list of safe air purifiers can be found here.
+A roundup of our favorite air purifiers can be found here.
 Like we mentioned before, staying away from ozone generating air purifiers is super important.
 Some air purifiers still produce ozone as a byproduct even if they aren't marketed as ozone generators.
 These are usually electronic air purifiers.
 A list of ones to avoid can be found here.
 If you've got an air purifier at home now, and aren't sure if it produces ozone, it's worth double-checking to make sure!

 Some tips on purchasing and placement of air purifiers

 - Before going to the store (or ordering online), figure out how many air purifiers you might need, or where the key areas of activity are in your home.
 All air purifiers will list the amount of square footage they can cover.

 - If you've purchased an air purifier, do your best to place the unit away from doors, windows, and foot traffic (avoid putting them next to walls or corners, too) so that air can easily get to the filter, and it can effectively clean all the room's air.
 We know, it sounds like pretty much the only place it can go is next to you on the couch, but trust us, once you have the air purifier in your house, you'll be surprised at how many places it can go!

 - We can't emphasize this one enough!
 Make sure to follow manufacturer instructions to clean or buy new air filters when necessary to ensure that your air purifier continues to work properly.